 Our programs develop skills that experts identify as having the greatest impact on student learning, especially given the unique challenges of urban education.
 Successful urban educators must be prepared to handle significant challenges yet continue to set high expectations for their students.

-Philadelphia has a diverse landscape of district-run, charter, and parochial schools serving 225,000 schoolchildren.
+Philadelphia has a diverse landscape of district, charter, and faith-based schools serving 215,000 schoolchildren.
 While schools in these sectors take different approaches to educating students, they often neighbor each other and serve the same families.
 There is opportunity for leaders of these schools to share resources and expertise in the interest of improving the outcomes of students across the city.
 Learning in a cross-sector cohort, where each member brings something different to the table, strengthens the learning of all participating school leaders.

 We believe that Philadelphia can become an exemplar of successful urban education –